Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Lightning in 2 steps
 ####################

-**In this guide we'll show you how to organize your PyTorch code into Lightning in 3 simple steps.**
+**In this guide we'll show you how to organize your PyTorch code into Lightning in 2 steps.**

 Organizing your code with PyTorch Lightning makes your code: